Lordhacker756/open-dashboard/README.md

 * Go to chrome -> extensions -> developer mode -> add unpacked
 * Select the build folder and add it
 * Open a new tab and see your very own dashboard😄

-  **If you don't get the hello screen, try to reload the page, you'll reach the hello page🪲

 ### To setup the app in local system